NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          Additional hot water load from clothes washers/dishwashers will be automatically assigned to the appropriate water heater(s).
   .. [#] If HeatingCapacity not provided, defaults to 1706 Btu/hr (0.5 kW) for 240V HPWHs and 1443 Btu/hr (0.423 kW) for 120V HPWHs.
   .. [#] If BackupHeatingCapacity not provided, defaults to 15355 Btu/hr (4.5 kW) for 240V HPWHs and 0 (no backup elements) for 120V HPWHs.
-  .. [#] HPWHOperatingMode choices are "hybrid/auto" or "heat pump only".
+  .. [#] HPWHOperatingMode choices are "hybrid/auto" or "heat pump only"; "hybrid/auto" is not allowed for 120V HPWHs.
+  .. [#] If HPWHOperatingMode not provided, defaults to "hybrid/auto" for 240V HPWHs, otherwise "heat pump only".
+  .. [#] When "hybrid/auto" is used, the HPWH will prioritize using the heat pump and will resort to electric resistance backup if heat pump capacity is not sufficient to meet demand.
+         When "heat pump only", the HPWH will not run the electric resistance to meet demand.
+         In both cases, electric resistance may also operate if the ambient temperature is outside the minimum/maximum compressor operating temperatures.
-  .. [#] The heat pump water heater operating mode can alternatively be defined using :ref:`schedules_detailed`.
+         Note that the operating mode for 240V systems can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] HPWHVoltage choices are "240V", "120V", "120V dedicated circuit", or "120V shared circuit".
   .. [#] OpenStudio-HPXML currently only supports ExhaustAirTermination="outside" for heat pump water heaters located in conditioned space.
          Any other combination of ExhaustAirTermination value and water heater location will be ignored w/ a warning.